Age at First Birth

 A2: ………. (enter number)

-Calculate the indicator’s value by dividing the number of respondents who delivered their first child before turning 20 by the total number of respondents and multiplying the result by 100 to convert it to a percentage.
+To calculate the indicator's value, divide the number of respondents who delivered their first child before turning 20 by the total number of respondents.
+Multiply the result by 100 to convert it to a percentage.

 1) The survey’s target population (women aged 20-22 years) was selected because at the time of your endline assessment, this group will represent those women who your intervention tried to influence regarding the age at which they give birth.
 This indicator is suitable only for longer-term interventions (at least 3-4 years), otherwise it is unlikely that you will be able to record any impact (as your intervention will likely focus on girls who by the time of the endline survey will not be at least 20 years old).